Find Search Volume Ceiling for Keyword Categories Using Python

-In this tutorial, I’m going to show, using Python, how to generate broad keyword categories using current ranking keyword data and then auto label those keywords with the categories.
-This is useful in getting a broad overview of what topics you’re ranking the most for and what potential search volumes ceilings are for each category.
-The biggest opportunities could be in those categories with the largest total volume ceilings.
-The potential search volumes show estimates of what you could expect if you ranked #1 for every keyword and every user clicked your link.
-Obviously, not realistic, but the upper bound data is worthwhile.
+In this tutorial I’ll show how to use Python to generate broad keyword categories from current ranking keyword data and automatically label keywords with those categories.
+This helps you get an overview of the topics you rank for and the potential search-volume ceilings for each category.
+The largest opportunities often appear in categories with the highest total volume ceilings.
+These potential search volumes estimate an upper bound — what you could expect if you ranked #1 for every keyword and every user clicked your link.
+While not realistic, this upper-bound data is a useful reference.

 Table of Contents